MathPel/Mathieu-Pellen/content/publication/example/index.md

 ---
-title: "An example conference paper"
+title: "NNLO QCD predictions for W+c-jet production at the LHC"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Michał Czakon
+- Alexander Mitov
 - admin
-- Robert Ford
+- Rene Poncelet

 # Author notes (optional)
-author_notes:
+#author_notes:
-- "Equal contribution"
+#- "Equal contribution"
-- "Equal contribution"
+#- "Equal contribution"

 date: "2013-07-01T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).
-publishDate: "2017-01-01T00:00:00Z"
+#publishDate: "2017-01-01T00:00:00Z"

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;